-Where a vacancy exists and it is felt that Winchelsea is an appropriate provision to meet the child's needs, parents/guardians and prospective pupil are invited into school for an admissions meeting.
+Where a vacancy exists and it is felt that Winchelsea is an appropriate provision to meet a child's needs, parents/guardians and the prospective pupil are invited into school for an admissions meeting.

 Places are offered subject to availability and to the suitability of the placement to meet a child's perceived educational needs.
 In all cases, appropriate transition arrangements will be discussed in order to support a successful start to the placement.